Student Stories: Valerie Jardon

 After earning her Associate in Applied Science degree and the CAD certificate, Jardon transferred to the Illinois Institute of Art in Schaumburg as part of the 2+2 transfer agreement and received her Bachelor of Fine Arts degree.
 She spent the first six years of her career in educational and municipal design and then moved to corporate design.
 She passed the NCIDQ, registered with the State of Illinois, and passed the LEED AP and Fitwel Ambassador certifications exams.
 Most recently, she completed her Executive Masters in Business Administration and received her Change Management Practitioner Certification from Prosci in 2023.

-She currently works at IA Interior Architects in the Chicago office as the director of workplace strategy overseeing strategy for the U.S. market.
+She currently works at IA Interior Architects in the Chicago office.
+Initially the director of workplace strategy overseeing strategy for the U.S. market, she is now the managing director/principal of strategy globally.
+Jardon is building a team of architects, designers, anthropologists, data analysts, neuroscience and IO psychologists to approach strategy in a new way.

 “Investing the time and resources to paint the center in more vibrant shades in consultation with the kids gives them both a sense of hopefulness as well as the feeling that they are important — that their views count,” Jardon said.
 “With a professionally executed paint job, the hope is that the school will become a beacon in a challenged neighborhood.”